 - This snake is also called the ‘Ecuadorian boa.’
 However, this is a terrible choice for a name.
 There are at least eight other boas found in Ecuador, including BCCs and BCIs, Lojan boas, and even boas of other species like emerald tree boas and Amazon tree boas.

 - Not much is known about them.
-They haven’t been studied that much, because most zoologists don’t consider them a separate subspecies.
+They haven’t been studied much because most zoologists don’t consider them a separate subspecies.

 6) Dominican Clouded Boa (Boa Constrictor Nebulosa)